Board succession planning guide: Understanding the corporate secretary’s role

 Leadership transition and business growth alignment

 Jane Stevenson, Korn Ferry’s Vice Chairman of the firm’s Board & CEO Services practice, says board talent and strategy alignment is the second most critical challenge to today’s boards.
-Board’s expertise struggles to keep up with rapidly evolving business trends.
+The board’s expertise struggles to keep up with rapidly evolving business trends.

 A successful board succession planning policy can mitigate these recruitment challenges and ensure the sustainability of the organization since it: